phphd/coding-standard/README.md

 ## Installation

-1. Add VCS-repository in `composer.json` to this package:
+1. Add VCS repository in `composer.json` to this package:

     ```json
     {